-I have a special love for cities like Lisbon (because of the number of quality monuments and museums), Évora (a wonderful 'white town' in the south) and Porto (because it is completely different from all the rest, with its granite facades and the Douro river).
-Portuguese cities all have a wonderful human dimension and so you don't feel lost in the crowd.
+I have a special love for cities like Lisbon (because of the number of quality monuments and museums), Évora (a wonderful 'white town' in the south), and Porto (because it is completely different from all the rest, with its granite facades and the Douro river).
+Portuguese cities all have a wonderful human dimension, so you don't feel lost in the crowd.

 Outside the cities, we'll see the cork tree fields of Alentejo region, the light and the fine sand of the Nazaré beach, and the amazing valley of the Douro, where the vines for Porto wines grow.
 The people are very friendly and have a great sense of humor.
 It takes no time at all for a visitor to feel welcome and at ease.

 On the top of this I would add the wonderful weather.
 What could be better?